Posted byon June 4, 2017.

 You can dodge ahead by double-tapping the forward arrow or (W) key, backward with the back arrow or (S) key, left with the (A) key, and right with the (D) key.
 Don’t forget to move and dodge during combat – you can take up to a third less damage if you keep moving; avoid the white telegraphs.
 Abilities can be cast while moving.

 Some items that you have purchased, won, been gifted or acquired through some other method, may need to be claimed before you can access them on your character.
-Access the Delivered Items window through the menu in the upper-left corner of the screen.
+Although Delivered Items are accessible from a popup in the bottom right corner of the screen from time to time, you can access the Delivered Items window through the menu in the upper-left corner of the screen or by using the /delivereditems command.